bradypp/personal-website/src/content/home/projects/dev-link/index.md

 A full-stack web-app which allows developers to create a profile, showcase their abilities and quickly search & filter for other developers.

-I used modern React with Redux & Reselect to efficiently manage global state and especially enjoyed creating a large, secure RESTful API.
+I used modern React with Redux & Reselect to efficiently manage global state and created a large, secure RESTful API to handle data.